 Washington, D.C. - Unity Health Care

 Unity Health Care is committed to promoting healthier communities in the Washington, D.C. area through compassion and comprehensive health and human services, regardless of ability to pay.
-Founded in 1985 as the Health Care for the Homeless Project to provide primary health care services to homeless individuals and families that resided in local emergency shelters or on the streets of the District of Columbia.
-Unity Health Care is comprised of 9 community-based health centers, 11 medical sites in local homeless shelters, 2 school-based health centers, medical walking outreach, and staffs the Department of Corrections medical unit.
-Within their clinics, Unity Health Care offers primary care and specialty services including oral health, behavioral health, OB/GYN, infectious disease care and podiatry.
-This provides our residents a unique opportunity to get trained at correctional and homeless medicine, as well as elective opportunities in various specialties.
+Founded in 1985 as the Health Care for the Homeless Project, Unity provided primary health care services to homeless individuals and families that resided in local emergency shelters or on the streets of the District of Columbia, Unity Health Care is now comprised of 9 community health centers, 11 medical sites in local homeless shelters, 2 school-based health centers, medical walking outreach, and the D.C.
+Department of Corrections medical program.
+Within their clinics, Unity Health Care offers primary care and specialty services including oral health, behavioral health, OB/GYN, infectious disease care, and podiatry.
+Unity provides our residents with a unique opportunity to train in correctional and homeless medicine, as well as elective opportunities in various specialties.

 Rotations for our residents occur in different training locations, including various Unity Health Care sites, Howard University Hospital, Children’s National Health System, the Veterans Affairs Medical Center, and United Medical Center.
-As a resident within the Unity Health Care system, Unity will be your home base.
+As a resident within the Unity system, Unity will be your home base.
 Here you will be part of a team of more than 980 compassionate, multicultural, multilingual professionals from both primary care and specialty service fields.
-Residents are placed in one of our two Unity resident clinic sites for their continuity clinic - Upper Cardozo or Parkside.
+Residents are placed at one of our two Unity resident clinic sites for their continuity clinic - Upper Cardozo or Parkside Health Center.

 We also utilize technology to foster collaborative and remote learning opportunities within our NFMR.
 Our learners share their Community-Oriented Primary Care research projects and participate in didactic opportunities with other NFMR residents across the country on a consistent basis throughout the year.

 For those future residents interested in training at a primary care focused, urban FQHC with a diverse patient population and at a strong academic and supportive learning environment apply through ERAS!